theabletechnologies/AbleIDSDK/README.md

     }
 }
 ```
-3. Then in the end all sdk controllers will close and complete with the following result in closure.
+3. Then in the end, sdk navigation closes and completes with the following result in a closure.

 public typealias LivenessResult = Result<AbleIDSDK.AbleIdLivenessResponse, AbleIDSDK.AbleIdLivenessError>